MuntasirSZN/d2o/CONTRIBUTING.md

 ______________________________________________________________________

-Thank you for helping make hcl better! 🚀
+Thank you for helping make d2o better! 🚀